Hammad8288/GIAIC-Hackathon-3.0/README.md

 ---

 Thank you for exploring the project!
-For any queries, feel free to reach out via [your email/contact info].
+For any queries, feel free to reach out via email : hammad82887@gmail.com